Changes are happening fast in Mexican Immigration these days!

 However, some of you may not be ready to move to Mexico full-time.
 We recommend getting your residency as soon as possible while you still qualify.

 We don’t know what the future holds.
-And changes are usually done so fast that very little (if any) notice is given from immigration to the public.
+Changes are usually made so fast that very little (if any) notice is given to the public by immigration officials.
 Plus- you don’t have to live in Mexico full-time to remain a resident.

 So, if you have the resources and the time, we recommend getting your residency in Mexico before any other changes happen.